anran1505027695-ctrl/EWOAE_algorithm/README.md

 # EWOAE Algorithm

-This repository provides the core algorithm implementation of the Elevation and  Water Occurrence–based (EWOAE) algorithm proposed in the paper.
+This repository provides the core algorithm implementation of the Elevation- and Water-Occurrence-based (EWOAE) algorithm for recovering contaminated pixels in water classification images caused by clouds, cloud shadows, and snow.
+The generated dataset, namely the Global Dryland Lake Storage (GDLS) dataset, can be accessed at Figshare.

 The code is intended to illustrate the main algorithmic workflow and decision logic, rather than to serve as a fully automated software package.